Content Muse 101 – How to Quote to Inspire

 You could even argue that I’m a long standing Twitter expert.
 Nonetheless Anthony surpasses this with ease.
 One of his secrets is the quoting.

-Anyway, just take a look at the screen shot below with three typical quotes by Anthony:
+Just take a look at the screen shot below with three typical quotes by my favorite content muse Anthony:

 Look at the format.
-Anthony sometimes uses additional characters to highlight a quote.
+You can also use additional characters to highlight a quote.

 - The first example lacks one thing though the answer to “what’s in it for me”.
-Anthony provides it putting in brackets because I missed the opportunity to mention it directly in the sentence: [web popularity].
+Provide it putting in brackets because I missed the opportunity to mention it directly in the sentence: [web popularity].

-- In the second example Anthony manages to identify the crucial aspect of getting more clients these days, it’s the socializing.
+- In the second example Identify the crucial aspect of getting more clients these days.
+It’s the socializing.
 I even wrote a post on that a few months later.

 - In the last example you probably still wonder why to subscribe to the blogs listed n my post.
-Anthony provides the answer, or two: fresh voices, SEO and similar disciplines.
+The answer is: fresh voices, SEO and similar disciplines.
 He could have stopped at “subscribe to these blogs” to mimic a simple call to action but he left the user a choice, you may want and the he offered the reasons why.
 Everything happened in a very short sentence.

 I implemented an inline on demand social media sharing tool on my blog after Topsy discontinued their Twitter buttons.

-I know not everybody can become a content muse like Anthony over night so don’t fret.
+I know that not everybody can become a content muse over night so don’t fret.
 You will have to learn by trial and error.
 Tweet a lot and quote a lot to find your way.